Sport Aviation Specialties

 Before you start the registration process, we recommended you contact us.
 We can guide you through the process, let you know where to obtain forms, and help you avoid pitfalls and unpleasant surprises.
 It is in everyone's best interest for the certification process to go smoothly.

-• You'll first need to decide whether you want to choose your own N-number or accept one automatically assigned by FAA.
 If you want to have a special N-number, you will need to reserve it, which can be done online here.
 You can check with FAA Aircraft Registry to see what N-numbers are available here.
 Alternatively, you can submit a request letter to FAA Aircraft Registration Branch, AFS-750, PO Box 25504, Oklahoma City, OK 73125, but this process takes more time.
 List five different N-number choices in your letter and include a check for $10 payable to the U.S. Treasury.

 • After receiving your special N-number reservation, or if you have decided to accept the one assigned by FAA, the next step is to to fill out and submit the following forms.
 You'll need to include a check for $5.00 payable to FAA Aircraft Registry.